etienne-projects/kanji-modoro/README.md

 - [ ] Add animation to last Asterisk after turtle jump animation
 - [ ] Flag/report a card for incorrect information
 - [ ] Add settings so users can choose what information they want the cards to show
-- [ ] Refactor to use cleaner code
 - [ ] Lists of data users can download (in different formats)